Robots.txt Generator & Tester

 Where should robots.txt be placed?

-What is the Sitemap directive in robots.txt?
+What is sitemap directive in robots.txt?

-Should I block AI bots in robots.txt?
+Should i block AI bots in robots.txt?

 Sources and References